Workers protest, beaten at virus-hit Chinese iPhone factory | Technology

 Police kicked and hit a protester with clubs after he grabbed a metal pole that had been used to strike him.

-Frustration with restrictions in areas throughout China that have closed shops and offices and confined millions of people to their homes for weeks at a time with little warning have boiled over into protests in some areas.
+Frustration with restrictions in areas throughout China that have closed shops and offices and confined millions of people to their homes has boiled over into protests.

-Videos on social media show residents in some areas tearing down barricades set up to enforce neighbourhood closures.
+Videos on social media show residents tearing down barricades set up to enforce neighborhood closures.

+The ruling Communist Party promised this month to try to reduce disruptions by shortening quarantines and making other changes.

+But the party is sticking to a "zero-COVID" strategy that aims to isolate every case while other governments relax controls and try to live with the virus.

-Last month, thousands of employees walked out of the iPhone factory operated by Taiwan's Foxconn Technology Group over complaints about unsafe working conditions following virus cases in the facility.
+Last month, thousands of employees walked out of the iPhone factory operated by Taiwan's Foxconn Technology Group over complaints about unsafe working conditions following virus cases.

 A protest erupted on Tuesday over complaints Foxconn changed conditions for new workers who were attracted by offers of higher pay, according to Li Sanshan, an employee.